george-gowers/CocktailsByGeorgev2/README.md

-- Cocktail app that emails you a cocktail recipe.
-- Created with Ruby on Rails.
-- Hosted on Heroku.

-Simple explanation of the app:
+This App was built using Ruby on Rails and it is hosted on Heroku.

+How the App works:

-1. User fills in a form with cocktail name and email
+1. The user inputs a cocktail name and email address.
-2. The cocktail application requests the cocktail recipe with the https://www.thecocktaildb.com API (using the 'rest-client' gem).
+2. The App searches for this cocktail using the cocktail API from: www.thecocktaildb.com
-3. The rails application sends the recipe via the gmail smtp server.
+3. The App sends you the cocktail recipe via the gmail SMTP server.